25 Important Facts You Should Know Before Getting Ducks

 When there is puddles, ducks love to stomp their feet and dig their beaks into the ground.
 If their pool is surrounded by grass and or dirt when they splash around it will create mud.
 Its best to put the pool on a bed of rocks to aid in drainage and stop the creation on mud.

 Make sure you have proper drainage in areas you don’t want turned into a mud puddle.
 If it rains and part of your yard gets puddles the ducks will turn that area into a mud pit… you may not like it but your ducks will love it.
+How To Build a Mess-Free Duck Pen has some great preventative measures and some fixes for avoiding a messy duck pen.

 Ducks poop A LOT.
 And their poo is wet.
 In the coop this can cause a lot of problems.
 They need dry bedding or they get infested with flies/ parasites and the ducks can get bumblefoot.
 When ducks are housed with just ducks their flat feet push all the bedding down flat and then they poop on top.